SnapperGPS/snappergps-housings/README.md

 ## Commercial box

-You can also buy an off-the-shelf enclosure that fits a SnapperGPS receiver and its peripherals, for example, a plastic box like [this one from the Hammond 1551 series](https://uk.rs-online.com/web/p/general-purpose-enclosures/5135426).
+You can also buy an off-the-shelf enclosure that fits a SnapperGPS receiver and its peripherals, for example, a plastic box like [this one from the Hammond 1551 series](https://uk.rs-online.com/web/p/general-purpose-enclosures/5135426) for a SnapperGPS receiver V1.0.0 or [this one from the same series](https://uk.rs-online.com/web/p/general-purpose-enclosures/8180413) for a SnapperGPS receiver V2.0.0.
 Always check that protection against water, dust, and mechanical force are aligned with your deployment conditions.
 For this, you might want to familiarise yourself with [IP codes](https://en.wikipedia.org/wiki/IP_code).